SharinaS/music-central/README.md

 # MusicCentral
 A fullstack Java application and RESTful API that saves favorite songs and albums, and links favorite songs over to user's preferred online song library, such as YouTube.

+MusicCentral is currently deployed on Heroku, and can be used to keep track of your favorite music [here](https://still-cove-96764.herokuapp.com/).

 # Contributor
 Sharina Stubbs
 ### About